 Charlotte, North Carolina

 Like Raleigh, Charlotte offers seniors affordable homeowners insurance and median mortgage and rent costs.
 The savings don't stop there, either.
-Everything from groceries and restaurants to clothing is cheaper in Charlotte than in Florida.
+Everything from groceries and restaurants to clothing is cheaper in Charlotte than in many parts of Florida.

 This city won't be able to offer retirees pristine beaches year-round, but it could give them significant savings that Florida can't match.